Only projects that are already in the execution stage can participate; new projects or ideas that have not been implemented will not be considered.

 The jury will select projects with the highest scores as finalists.

 Projects that do not correspond to the listed categories will be disqualified from the evaluation.

-The materials submitted for the consideration of the jury will not be returned and will become property of the Ford offices for Central America and the Caribbean.
+The materials submitted for the jury’s consideration will not be returned and will become the property of Ford’s offices for Central America and the Caribbean.

-When submitting their project, proponents authorize the use of information and images presented for unrestricted news and promotional uses by the Ford offices for Central America and the Caribbean.
+By submitting their project, the proponents authorize the use of the information and images provided for unrestricted news and promotional uses by Ford’s offices for Central America and the Caribbean.

 Proponents of the winning projects receiving the financial contribution from Ford Environmental Grants, commit to: